meilisearch/integration-guides/templates/CONTRIBUTING.md

 ### GitHub Pull Requests

-Some points about GitHub PR:
+Some notes on GitHub PRs:
 - [Convert your PR as a draft](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/changing-the-stage-of-a-pull-request) if your changes are a work in progress: no one will review it until you pass your PR as ready for review.<br>
   The draft PR can be very useful if you want to show that you are working on something and make your work visible.
 - The branch related to the PR must be **up-to-date with `master`** before merging.